 Author: Mary-Frances Winters

-Even with the best of intentions, you can't just start talking about taboo topics.
-Follow the exercises and tools in this book to help yourself become more aware of how your cultural background shapes your perceptions and habits.
+When it comes to "taboo" topics. follow the exercises and tools in this book to help yourself become more aware of how your cultural background shapes your perceptions and habits.
 You’ll come away with a better understanding of how people from other cultures may differ from you, particularly when it comes to communicating and handling conflict.

 Author: Stefanie K. Johnson